Covering the edges of a graph with perfect matchings: Introduction

 More formally, given an $r$-graph $G = (V,E)$ with $n$ vertices and $m$ edges (notice $2m = nr$), we want to study the set of solutions to $Ax=\mathbbm{1}$, where $A$ is a $\{0,1\}$ incidence matrix with rows corresponding to the edges of $G$ and columns corresponding to the perfect matchings in $G$ (we will adopt this notation throughout the paper).
 We consider graphs with no loops, but parallel edges are allowed.

-We prove the following: \begin{theorem}[Main theorem] Let $G$ be an $r$-graph with $m$ edges and $n$ vertices and let $A$ be its edge to perfect matching incidence matrix.
-Then there is a solution $x^*$ to $Ax = \mathbbm{1}$ satisfying the following conditions: \begin{enumerate} \item $x^*$ has at most $m-n+1$ non-zero entries, which correspond to a linearly independent set of perfect matchings of $G$; \item all non-integral entries of $x^*$ are equal to $+1/2$, and the total number of such entries is at most $6p$, where $p$ is the number of Petersen bricks of $G$. \end{enumerate} \end{theorem}
+The main result of this paper is: \begin{theorem}[Main theorem] Let $G$ be an $r$-graph with $m$ edges and $n$ vertices and let $A$ be its edge to perfect matching incidence matrix.
+Then there is a solution $x^*$ to $Ax = \mathbbm{1}$ satisfying the following conditions: \begin{enumerate} \item all non-integral entries of $x^*$ are equal to $+1/2$; \item $x^*$ has at most $m-n+1$ non-zero entries; \item all non-zero entries of $x^*$ correspond to a linearly independent set of perfect matchings of $G$; \item the total number of $+1/2$'s in $x^*$ is at most $6p$, where $p$ is the number of Petersen bricks of $G$. \end{enumerate} \end{theorem}

 The notions of a brick and the Petersen brick are defined later, but for a reference, $p$ is bounded from above by the total number of vertices, $n$.
+We use $+1/2$ instead of $1/2$ to highlight the fact that these fractional entries are positive.
+Intuitively, there are two obstacles to a solution to $Ax = \mathbbm{1}$ with $x$ being a $\{0,1\}$ vector: one is that $x$ has to be fractional, and the other one is that $x$ has to have negative entries.
+Our result guarantees a solution with all entries violate at most one of the above conditions.

+The rest of this paper is organized as follows.
+In Section \ref{sect:tight_dicuts} we define a central to the whole argument definition of \textit{tight} cuts and explain a process of deconstructing a perfect-matching covered graph into basic pieces, called \textit{bricks} and \textit{braces}.
+Section \ref{sect:general_basis_combination} summarizes a classical argument (see, e.g. \cite{Murty}) for combining two solutions of a smaller problem into a solution to the original problem.
+An improved version of this process together with an inductive analysis for the support size and the total number of fractional entries in the solution are presented in Section \ref{sect:main}.
+It will then suffice to prove the Theorem \ref{main} for the case of bricks and braces.
+The latter case is fairly straightforward, while the former case will be addressed in Sections \ref{sect:petersen} and \ref{sect:non-petersen} for the cases of Petersen and non-Petersen bricks, respectively.